Can weight loss reduce the need for blood pressure medication?

 - Get at least 30 minutes of moderate physical activity every day.

-- Limit alcohol.
+- Avoid or limit alcohol.

 - Quit smoking.

-- Whelton PK, Carey RM, Aronow WS, et al. 2017 ACC/AHA/AAPA/ABC/ACPM/AGS/APhA/ASH/ASPC/NMA/PCNA Guideline for the prevention, detection, evaluation, and management of high blood pressure in adults: A report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines.
-Journal of the American College of Cardiology.
-2018;71:e127.
+- Whelton PK, et al. 2017 ACC/AHA/AAPA/ABC/ACPM/AGS/APhA/ASH/ASPC/NMA/PCNA guideline for the prevention, detection, evaluation, and management of high blood pressure in adults: A report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines.
+Hypertension.
+2018; doi:10.1161/HYP.0000000000000065.